geo-ant/blog/_posts/2023-11-20-rust-for-cpp-developers-constructors.md

 You could also --you guessed it-- stick a `#derive(Copy)` above the struct definition.
 There's a couple important things to note about types that implement `Copy`.
 Firstly, for a type to implement `Copy`, it must also implement `Clone`.
-The compiler enforces that.
+Also every field of a type that is declared `Copy` must itself be `Copy`.
+The compiler enforces both these things.
 Further, the Rust documentation [states](https://doc.rust-lang.org/std/clone/trait.Clone.html#how-can-i-implement-clone):

 > Types that are Copy should have a trivial implementation of Clone.